sylwiavargas/nexmo-developer/_documentation/en/account/subaccounts/overview.md

 ## Provisioning

-Subaccounts API is released with **restricted availability**.
 Access to some endpoints will depend on the “Partner Status” of the primary account.
 The number of subaccounts allowed for a primary account will also depend on its Partner Status.

 New accounts have a “Normal” Partner Status by default.
 To change your Partner Status please contact your account manager.
 [Vonage Partners](https://www.vonage.com/partners/).